Lockjaw (song)

 "Lockjaw" is a song by Moroccan-American rapper French Montana featuring fellow American rapper Kodak Black.
 It was released on May 27, 2016, as a single in promotion of the former's mixtape MC4.
 It was also originally on his twentieth mixtape Wave Gods.
 The track was written alongside DJ Khaled and producers Ben Billions and Yo Asel.
-The song is featured in the video game WWE 2K17.
+The song is featured in the video game WWE 2K17 and The Contract DLC for Grand Theft Auto Online on the Radio Los Santos station.
 The song was certified Platinum by the Recording Industry Association of America (RIAA) in March 2017, for selling over 1,000,000 digital copies in the United States.

 Music video

 The song's accompanying music video premiered on June 9, 2016 on French Montana's Vevo account on YouTube.
 It was directed by SpiffTV.
 Since its release, the video has received over 170 million views on YouTube.
 Scenes were shot between Port-au-Prince, Haiti and Broward County, Florida.

 Remix

 The official remix features a newly additional verse by Gucci Mane.
 The second remix entitled "Clue Radio Remix" was released with DJ Clue featuring Jeezy, Rick Ross, DJ Khaled and the original Kodak Black.